HunterKane/Importing-and-concatenating-files-/README.md

 # Importing-and-concatenating-files-
-Import 100 different Baby names files into one
+Import 100 different Baby names files into one to demonstrate concatenation

+File source:

+Download data from www.data.gov